Rent assistance available for local vets once eviction moratorium expires

 - Income on household size must be under 50% AMI of the county the Veteran resides in

-- Living or moving to one of the 7 counties our SSVF grant serves which are: Saratoga, Schenectady, Fulton, Montgomery, Schoharie, Warren and Washington.
+- Living or moving to one of the seven counties the SSVF grant serves (Saratoga, Schenectady, Fulton, Montgomery, Schoharie, Warren and Washington)

 - Be appropriate to live and sustain independently in a private unit